alessandrodalbesio/MRE-harvesting-API-server/README.md

 - <code>access_token</code>: The access token generated to access <code>gitlab.epfl.ch</code>

 Take into account that all the <code>.env</code> files are ignored so that you don't push your credentials by mistake on the repository.<br>
 At the end of the installation script the folder will be deleted so you don't need to worry about leaving your credentials on the Raspberry.
-If you wish after completing the installation you can delete the access token from your account.
+If you wish after completing the installation you can delete the access token from your account. <br><br>
+<b>IMPORTANT</b>: When you are creating the <code>parameters.env</code> file you MUST use as end of line character the <code>LF</code> character.
+If you use the <code>CRLF</code> character the installation will fail. <br>
+If you are using Visual Studio Code you can change the end of line character by clicking on the bottom right corner of the editor and selecting <code>LF</code>.<br>

-5. Run the installation scripts
+6. Run the installation scripts
 ```bash
 sudo bash ./install.sh
 ```